$51,552 raised at Kickstarter!!!

 Night Bird Song: The Thomas Chapin Story,

-a documentary film in the making
+a documentary film now released

 Through the documentary NIGHT BIRD SONG: THE THOMAS CHAPIN STORY, you will discover a never-been-told story straight out of the jazz history books about the short but remarkable life of Thomas Chapin, a creative musical force who emerged in the 1980's in New York jazz scene, whose highly original style helped move the music forward in the 1990's.